DaniGuardiola/pencil-material-template/README.md

 * Beautiful Material Design
 * Left and right arrows to navigate
 * Responsive
+* Click the prototype to see the hotspots
 * Three options: mobile, tablet and desktop (at the moment only mobile has been developed)

 # Download